MLHale/nebraska-gencyber-modules/2019/introduction_to_computational_thinking_and_design_process/README.md

 What are the core attributes of the problem?
 Write what you think they are in the workbook in the `define` section.

 #### Ideate
-Use the worst possible idea method to think about some designs that wouldnt work well.
+Use the worst possible idea method to think about some designs that wouldn't work well.
 Once you've ruled some out, brainstorm and draw a diagram (an abstraction) of your proposed solution.
 Use the `ideate` section of your workbook.

 #### Prototype
 Use the sheet of paper you are given to create a basic prototype of the design you came up with.
 Write down your thoughts after building it.
 How do you think it will work?